PaloAltoNetworks/sdwan/step5_assign_device_sdwan/REAME.md

 * virtual router name
 * BGP router-id, loopback address, AS and route to be redistributed

+## Add SD-WAN Address Pool

+SD-WAN Address Pool is created in Panorama

+* Add up to 20 IP address ranges (IP network with netmask) that Panorama draws from to use as VPN tunnel IP addresses

 ## Workflow Complete Summary Output